ChrisKeefe/ChrisKeefe.github.io/_drafts/2022-06-10-balsfjord-to-dividalen.md

 ![a house in the country, with multiple outbuildings and a trampoline hidden in the background]({{ site.image-dir }}/{{ page.slug }}/trampoline-later.jpg)

-"Do you think people who live this far north buy their kids trampolines because they know they'll never have any friends within 50 kilometers?"
+"Do you think people who live this far north buy their kids trampolines because they know they'll never have friends within 50 kilometers?"

-"Do you think Norway has a social program supporting the underprivileged children who don't have trampolines yet?"
+"Does Norway have a social program supporting the underprivileged children who don't have trampolines yet?"

 "Free trampoline with purchase of two or more waterfalls"

 They're ubiquitous.
-We see nearly as many trampolines as we do Norwegian flags, and the pennant-style flags are still *everywhere* this soon after Norway's national day.
+We see nearly as many trampolines as we do Norwegian flags, and the pennant-style flags are *everywhere* after Norway's recent national day.

 ![a home on a rocky beach with a trampoline and norwegian flag]({{ site.image-dir }}/{{ page.slug }}/trampoline.jpg)